hankster/Neckerworld/README.md

 * Cube intersection errors -- The display of cubes that are in close proximity sometimes shows unwanted overlap and incorrect physical display.
 * Object Identification examples and training are not provided.
+* Occasional lockup in nwplay.py.
+Becomes unresponsive, as if waiting for a message response that never comes.
+Button presses fail.